CS180-spring/cs180-23-quantum/README.md

 # QuantumDB - A Document Data Store

 QuantumDB is a Web-based Document Data Store used to manage and process large volumes of data.
 The product will be able to create documents, read documents, update documents, as well as deleting documents.
+It will also allow developers to create collections and databases to group related documents together.
 The product will also have the ability to filter and query data.
-We will use AWS EC2 to host our application, and it will just be used just like a PC (so we don't have to run it all the time).
-The data will be stored on the virtual server and developers will be able to interact with QuantumDB using a REST API provided to them.
+The data will be stored locally and developers will be able to interact with QuantumDB the GUI provided to them.

 ## Team members
 - Rasa Jahromi (Software Architect, Data Structure Engineer)
-- Omar Nosseir (Cloud Engineer, Algorithm and Performance Specialist)
+- Omar Nosseir (Software Architect, Algorithm and Performance Specialist)
 - Adhith Karthikeyan (Quality Assurance/Testing Lead, Data Structure Engineer)
-- Andrew Krikorian (Lead Frontend Engineer, Algorithm and Performance Specialist)
+- Andrew Krikorian (Frontend Engineer, Algorithm and Performance Specialist)
+- Yuk Shun Wong (Frontend Engineer, Quality Assurance/Testing Lead)

 ## Technologies
 - **Interface**: Web app console
 - **Programming Languages**: C++ and JavaScript
+- **Frontend: Reacts.js
+- **Middleware: Restbed

 ## Features (tentative)
-- Feature 1: Creates, reads, updates and deletes documents
+- Feature 1: Creates, reads, updates and deletes documents/collections/databases
 - Feature 2: Filters data according to user’s preference
 - Feature 3: Allows “SQL type” querying
+- Feature 4: Import/Export Data
+- Sort query (Order by ascending and descending)
+- Count query
+- Limit query